Fish Taco Bowls with Cilantro Lime Rice

 If fish tacos are on the menu when I go out to eat, it’s pretty likely that I’ll order them.
-The drawback is that they’re very messy, and each taco includes (2) corn tortillas each, which is just too much for me.
+The drawback is that they’re very messy, and each taco includes (2) corn tortillas most of the time, which is just too much for me.

 I prefer to eat Fish Taco Bowls over tacos any day, because I prefer rice over tortillas.
 And they’re so much easier to eat!

-This way, I can enjoy them with a fork, and there’s more room for my favorite part.
+This way, I can enjoy them with a fork, and there’s more room to pile on the toppings!

 Why you’ll love this recipe: